GardensKeukenhofTransport

 • Slightly longer journey time

-• No child tickets for sale (free for 0-3)
+• No child tickets on sale for Noord departures (free for 0-3)

 Keukenhof Shuttle Coach Tickets